waynegakuo/nano-studio/README.md

 ---

 ## Features ✨
-- **AI-Powered Image Generation**: Utilizes Google's Gemini 2.5 Flash model to generate high-quality product images.
+- **AI-Powered Image Generation**: Utilizes Google's Gemini 3 Pro model to generate high-quality product images.
 - **Prompt-Based Editing**: Users can describe the desired background and style using natural language.
 - **Authentication**: Secure user authentication with Google, powered by Firebase Authentication.
 - **Prompt History**: Saves and displays a history of user prompts, stored in Firestore.